Alipsa/ride/README.md

 # Contributing
 If you are interested in helping out, reporting issues, creating tests or implementing new features are all warmly welcome.
 See also [todo](todo.md) for roadmap.

+# Known Issues
+There is some problem with using the AetherPackageLoader when developing packages and running tests.
+The issue is that renjin will report "failed to find package" even though you have run `mvn package` or even `mvn install`.
+The same problem exists for the Renjin CLI as well so this is not due to Ride.
+What DOES work is to use the classpathpackage loader with the option for "include build dirs in classpath" enabled.